appium/appium/docs/en/about-appium/intro.md

 a http client API, but it is easier to use one of the [Appium client libraries](http://appium.io/downloads).
 We can put the server on a different machine than our tests are running on.
-We can write test code and rely on a cloud service like [Sauce Labs](https://saucelabs.com/products/mobile-app-testing) & [LambdaTest](https://www.lambdatest.com/feature) to receive and interpret the commands.
+We can write test code and rely on cloud services to receive and interpret the commands.

 **Session**<br/>
 Automation is always performed in the context of a session.
 Clients initiate